Please be aware of the following trail closures along Buffalo Bayou:

 - Following the heavy infrastructure work, the asphalt footpaths in Buffalo Bayou Park will be repaired and BBP will be working with HCFCD to revegetate the repaired banks by planting a variety of native grasses and tree saplings.

-Phase I (in yellow below, west of Sabine Street/northside of Buffalo Bayou) currently underway but nearing completion.
+Phase I (in yellow, west of Sabine Street/northside of Buffalo Bayou) is nearing completion.